-3. Green Denali Park Buses Green Denali Park buses depart from the Wilderness Access Center.
+3. Green Denali Park Buses Green Denali Park buses depart from the Denali Bus Depot.
 You pay a fee, depending on how far into the park you’ll be going.
 Bus rides last from 5 1/2 hours round-trip to 13 hours.
 You can get on and off these buses on a space-available basis.
 Shuttle buses don’t have formal narration and you have to bring your own food and water.
 Trips on the green shuttle buses are informal.
 Drivers will help you spot wildlife from the road and answer your questions.
 They also stop for wildlife viewing and the drivers provide informal commentary.
 Passengers can get off along the route, and then get on another passing bus.
 If you want a more formal guided tour, there are at least three types available.

 4. Tour Buses •The ‘Tundra Wilderness’ tour is a narrated ride that takes 6 to 8 hours.
 In peak season it goes to about Mile 53 in the park every day, leaving in the morning and afternoon.